wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 exceeds the density-fitness equilibrium (Morris 1987).
-While this is an ultimate explanation to a series of proximate observations, it is possible for density-dependent habitat selection to operate at such a fine-scale (Webber & Vander Wal 2018).
-Evidence from the Sable Island horse (Equus ferus caballus) system corroborates this hypothesis (van Beest et al. 2014).
-For horses, selection for high quality habitat was strongest at low population densities, but individuals tended to settle in lower quality habitats as population density increased, following Ideal Free Distribution theory (van Beest et al. 2014).
+While this is an ultimate explanation to a series of proximate observations, it is possible for density-dependent habitat selection to operate at such a fine-scale (Webber and Wal 2017).
+For horses (*Equus ferus caballus*), selection for high quality habitat was strongest at low population densities, but individuals tended to settle in lower quality habitats as population density increased, following Ideal Free Distribution theory (van Beest et al. 2013).
 Predator avoidance can also contribute to caribou swimming behaviour, but in this situation it seems a less likely explanation given predation is primarily a concern for young calves, which are the least likely to engage in this costly behaviour.
 <!-- this last bit is sort of me bullshitting, not sure it's actually defensible?-->

 Our observations add to the evidence that caribou can, and occasionally